 The fluorescent fixture you choose should have a reflector built into it; otherwise, you can just place some aluminum foil to make a reflector inside the fixture to increase the number of UV rays that reach your bearded dragon.

+Mercury vapor bulbs serve more than one purpose for your bearded dragon.
 They emit both UVA and UVB rays and provide heat for your enclosure.
-This allows you to use only one bulb to provide both heat and the important UVA/UVB rays in place of the usual two.
+This is a two-for-one.
+You can use the one bulb to provide both heat and the important ultraviolet rays in place of the usual two.

 These bulbs last a great deal longer than fluorescent bulbs and heat bulbs, and although they cost more, seeing that they last longer usually makes them worthwhile.
 Some people even note better appetite, coloration, and energy in their beardies while using mercury vapor bulbs.

 There is some discussion in the reptile community that mercury vapor bulbs can be dangerous to reptiles because of the intensity of the UV rays produced by these bulbs.
 If you do decide to go with a mercury vapor bulb, be sure to provide plenty of shade opportunities in the enclosure, use a ceramic socket for the bulb, and keep a distance of 12 to 24 inches between your reptile and the bulb for safety reasons.
 This bulb is best used for large spaces with a lot of room for your beardie to roam.